Saturday, July 11, 2026

 Coherence as a Direction of Understanding

 In this project, syntropy is not used as a technical term belonging to a specific scientific discipline, nor as a metaphysical claim about the universe.
-It names a philosophical orientation: a direction intelligibility that becomes visible when thought, perception, and action begin to align rather than remain fragmented.
+It names a philosophical orientation: a direction of intelligibility that becomes visible when thought, perception, and action begin to align rather than remain fragmented.

 The Syntropic Framework